null

 Both bovine and fish collagen contain Type 1 Collagen, proline and glycine but unlike bovine collagen, fish collagen peptides are much smaller making them easier to digest and absorb, thereby flooding skin and joints with this skin and bone-building nutrient.
 One particular study showed that participants taking fish collagen combined with antioxidants for two months showed marked improvements in skin elasticity and moisture.

-For those looking for a vegan collagen supplement, Ingenious Vegan or Terranova Vollagen Complex are two of the best collagen building and collagen boosting supplement.
-Ingenious Vegan contains Astrion™, a plant-derived extract that has been shown to boost collagen production in the dermal and epidermal layers of the skin whilst Vollagen Complex contains the same amino acids in the same composition and proportions to those found in human collagen.
+For those looking for a vegan collagen supplement, Terranova Vollagen Complex is one of the best collagen building and collagen boosting supplement.
+Vollagen Complex features Vollagen®, a bio-identical complex of amino acids, vegan collagen peptides, provided in the same proportion as those found in human collagen.

 Is it worth taking collagen supplements?